ypinhsuan/tp/docs/UserGuide.md

 Format: `find-class KEYWORD [MORE_KEYWORDS]`

 For example:
-* You would like to find out how many `Tutorial` class you are currently teaching.
+* You would like to find out how many `Tutorial` classes you are currently teaching.
 You type the command `find-class Tutorial` and press <kbd>Enter</kbd>.

     ![Find class before](images/ugimages/FindClassBefore.png)

-* You find out that you are only teaching 2 tutorials this semester and hence decides to accept more classes.
+* You find out that you are only teaching 2 tutorials this semester and hence decide to accept more classes.

     ![Find class after](images/ugimages/FindClassAfter.png)